|

 The most useful magazines have been:

-website.
+included in The Pirate Radio Hall of Fame came from a series of articles in Offshore Echo's.
 Other theme tune details have come from Jim Parkes' Encyclopedia of Offshore Broadcasting.

-We have also plundered
+We have also plundered:

 Monitor which was a fantastically detailed and well-researched fanzine produced with tender loving care until his death by Roland “Buster” Pearson.
 Some articles from back issues

 Radio News - a free four-page supplement published in the London Weekly Advertiser during early 1967.
+There are cuttings here and on following pages.

-The Caroline Movement Bulletin, which supported and reported on Caroline (and Laser) during the eighties.
+The Caroline Movement Bulletin, which supported and reported on Caroline and Laser during the eighties.

 Free Radio News - published by the Free Radio Campaign in the late sixties and early seventies.